davidpr/storm-rabbitmq/storm-rabbitmq-client-test/README.md

 storm-rabbitmq-client-test
 ===================

-storm-rabbitmq-client-test: This client sends a request to and AMQP spout.
+This client sends a request to and AMQP spout.

 ### Usage